LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

    % default root of the inheritance graph
-   % predicates common to all objects
+   % providing predicates common to all objects

    :- object(object,
        instantiates(class)).